 If a video is not created by you, it means that someone else owns the copyright on that clip.
 The copyright owner has the right to give you permission to republish the video or deny you the permission.
 If the owner wishes, they can also allow you to republish the video only if you pay them certain royalties.

-When owners of videos publish them on YouTube, they are given the option to enable or disable the EMBED code for their videos.
-The embed code is the HTML code that is displayed at the side of a video, allowing others to insert the video into their sites or blog.
+When owners of videos publish them on YouTube, they are given the option to enable or disable the Share button for their videos.
+The Share button, when clicked, provides the HTML code that allows others to insert the video into their sites or blog.

-In theory, if the owner enables the EMBED code for others to use, it means that they want others to embed the video.
-For example, thesitewizard.com's feedback form video tutorial and CSS menu video tutorial have the EMBED code displayed on their corresponding YouTube video pages, and as such, they may be freely embedded in any site.
+In theory, if the owner enables the Share button, it means that they want others to embed the video.
+For example, thesitewizard.com's feedback form video tutorial and CSS menu video tutorial have the Share button displayed on their corresponding YouTube video pages, and as such, these videos may be freely embedded in any site.

 In practice, however, not all owners seem to know what they're doing.
 I recently read a report about the copyright owners of a video trying to sue sites that had embedded their YouTube video.
-I find this ridiculous, since if they really did not want others to embed the video, they should have disabled the EMBED code.
-It seems to me that if you enable the EMBED code, it means you are implicitly inviting others to put the video on their site.
+I find this ridiculous, since if they really did not want others to embed the video, they should have disabled the Share button.
+It seems to me that if you enable the Share button, it means you are implicitly inviting others to put the video on their site.

 However, there are certain cases where you should NOT embed a YouTube video.
-If the video you see is of some commercial TV show or movie, even if there is an EMBED code, it is not wise to embed it.
+If the video you see is of some commercial TV show or movie, even if the Share button is enabled, it is not wise to embed it.
 While it is of course possible that the commercial TV or movie company put up the video themselves and want others to embed it, there is also a chance that someone other than the copyright owners has illegally uploaded the video.
 Embedding such videos puts your site (and you) at risk.
 You may have the most innocent of intentions, but if the copyright owner takes you to court, you'll end up spending money, wasting time, worrying unnecessarily, just to prove your innocence.
 It's simply not worth it.

 What I say here applies to trailers and teasers of movies and TV shows as well.
 And it also applies to fan videos that synthesize footage from different movies or TV shows.
 Even if you think that this falls under the "fair use" provision of the copyright law, and that you're actually promoting those shows for the copyright owner, the commercial TV/movie companies may not agree.